JQuery conflict in edit mode

 We will have to solve this anyway, but how?
 What if the site uses a different JQuery version than Aloha?
 Then making sure that JQuery is loaded only once doesn't help alone.

-#4 Updated by Karsten Dambekalns over 8 years ago
+#4 Updated by Karsten Dambekalns about 9 years ago

 - Assignee changed from Karsten Dambekalns to Christian Müller